xplanguage/xplang/README.md

 ### Everything is a table

+    [3 `fizz`]
+    [5 `buzz`]

 Okay, you also have formulas.
 Then you have formulaic tables and tabular formulas.

-    [3 `fizz`]
-    [5 `buzz`]

 ### No Boilerplate

-You can dive right into the console and begin solving problems with tables and formulas.
+You can dive right into the console and begin solving problems.

      `The answer is { +(21 21) }.`